HOLISTIC PRACTICE STAGE GUIDE

-For practitioners who have made their first front desk hire and are discovering what that actually requires.
+For practitioners who have made a front desk hire.

 Holistic practices evolve through recognizable operational stages.